Icelandair Launches New Service to the Faroe Islands

-For the first time ever, an airline now serves Denmark and all parts of its kingdom at the same time.
+For the first time ever, an airline now serves Denmark and all kingdom countries at the same time, but it is not the airline you think.

 The Faroe Islands and Greenland are the last two overseas countries that remain part of the Kingdom of Denmark now in 2024, but other than that the countries have very little in common with each other.
 They all feature very different climates, populations, and physical size.
 But now, for the first time ever, they all receive service from one specific carrier: Icelandair.